rstemmer/musicdb/README.md

 They can be found in [GitHubs Releases Section](https://github.com/rstemmer/musicdb/releases).
 These are not the latest version of MusicDB and I do not recommend to use them.

+## Future Work and Ideas

+A list of things I plan to address after I finished my PhD Thesis.

+* Next generation of *MusicAI*.
+I already miss the old one that was surprisingly helpful tagging songs.
+The next generation might be based on TensorFlow 2.0 directly.
+I will have the same or similar architecture since it worked in the past.

+* New Frontend.
+Early ideas are around WebAssembly based technology or a native client.